globus/globus-automate-client/README.rst

 Flows or other clients which desire to provide users a method of selecting an option from a fixed set may use the Wait for User Option Selection Action Provider.
 The Action Provider can operate in one of two modes.

 In the first mode, a list of options are created which are automatically selected by any access to a corresponding URLs.
 For each option, a name, a URL suffix, and a message or text which is returned in the HTTP response of the selection operation is provided.
 The URL suffix is registered with the Action Provider and is monitored at the URL ``https://actions.globus.org/weboption/option/<url_suffix>``.
 Any HTTP access to the URL is considered a selection of that option among all the options defined by the input to the Action and the Action will transition to a ``SUCCEEDED`` status.
 Each of the options may be protected for access only via specific Globus identities by setting values on the ``selectable_by`` list.
 A direct HTTP access may present a Bearer token for authorization using the same scope as used for accessing the other operations on the Action Provider.
-If not access token is presented, the user will be re-directed to start an OAuth Flow using Globus Auth to authenticate access to the option URL.
+If no access token is presented, the user will be re-directed to start an OAuth Flow using Globus Auth to authenticate access to the option URL.

 In the second mode, in addition to monitoring the provided URL suffixes, a landing page may be hosted which will present the options to a user on a simple web page.
 The web page may be "skinned" with options for banner text, color scheme and icon as well as introductory text presented above the options.
 The options are specified in the same manner as in the first mode, but the page presents links which ease selection of those options for end-users.
 The landing page is also given a URL suffix, and the selection page will be present at ``https://actions.globus.org/weboption/landing_page/<url_suffix>``.
 Selection of an option within the landing page behaves the same as direct selection of an option via its URL as described above.
 Similar to individual options, the landing page can be protected by setting a ``selectable_by`` list.
 As the landing page is intended for use via a browser, it will always start a OAuth Flow to authenticate the user.
 If ``selectable_by`` is set on the landing page but not on any of the individual options, the options inherit the same ``selectable_by`` value defined on the landing page for that Action.